-Many travel nursing companies offer bonuses, including sign-on, completion and referral bonus, as well as other incentives.
-These bonuses can be good, bad or anywhere in between.
-In order to figure out the good and bad of a bonus, you must first know why the bonus is being offered for the particular contract.
+Many travel nursing companies offer bonuses, including sign-on, completion, and referral bonus, as well as other incentives.
+These bonuses can be good, bad, or anywhere in between.
+To figure out the good and bad of a bonus, you must first know why the bonus is being offered for the particular contract.

-Most of the time “bonuses” are gimmicks to just get your attention, to intice you to sign on the dotted line.
+Most of the time, “bonuses” are gimmicks to get your attention, to entice you to sign on the dotted line.
 I question and scrutinize a position if it offers a bonus of any kind.
 If it sounds too good to be true. . . well, you know the drill.

 Why do hospitals offer a Sign-on Bonus?

 - The most common reason for a sign-on bonus is difficulty filling positions.
-If a hospital is having difficulty filling position to a point that they are offering huge bonuses, the contract may end up being dangerous or license threatening.
+If a hospital is having difficulty filling a position to the point that they are offering huge bonuses, the contract may be dangerous or license threatening.

-- Mass exodus of staff.
-This sometimes occurs when there has been a recent change in management, policies or other internal issues.
+- The mass exodus of staff.
+This sometimes occurs when there has been a recent change in management, policies, or other internal issues.

-- Opening of a new unit, ward or wing.
-This is probably the best of the bonuses but it too can come with issues.
-When a hospital opens up a new unit, ward or wing it can be full of problems.
-From non-functioning or non-existant equipment and supplies to a lack of management.
+- Opening of a new unit, ward, or wing.
+This is probably the best of the bonuses, but it too can come with issues.
+When a hospital opens up a new unit, ward, or wing, it can be full of problems, from non-functioning or non-existent equipment and supplies to a lack of management.

-The most common reason for a completion bonues is due to previous experience of travelers that do not complete the contract.
+The most common reason for a completion bonus is due to previous experience of travelers that do not complete the contract.
 I personally avoid these like the plague.

 Why do agencies offer referral bonuses?

 This one is simple.
 Travel nurse staffing agencies offer referral bonuses to make money.
-Every traveler they have on contract is making them money.
+Every traveler they have on the contract is making them money.
 This is the entire reason that travel nurse staffing agencies exist.
 I have received a few of these during my travel nursing career.
-I would caution you to make certain that you personally feel that you can stand behind the company or recruiter if you are referring them to another traveler.
+I would caution you to make certain that you feel that you can stand behind the company or recruiter if you refer them to another traveler.
 Don’t give a referral just for the bonus.

 Keep in Mind